dhenwood/Macro-for-Microsoft-OAuth-/README.md

 In the MsftManageTokens macro, update the clientId, clientSecret and tenantId to the values you obtained earlier.

-For the MsftListUsers macro,  enable _only_ the MsftListUsers macro (the other two do not need to be enabled).
+For the MsftListUsers macro,  enable _only_ this macro (the other two do not need to be enabled).
 You should see a list of all users in the Org in the console of the Macro editor.

-If you exit the Macro Editor page (top left) and then return - opening the OAuthSavedTokens macro should now have a new access_token, refresh_token, token_expires_at and refresh_expires_at value.
+If you exit the Macro Editor page (top left) and then return - opening the MsftSavedTokens macro should now have a new access_token and expired_at value.